 By the time he met Secretary Glass Beneker was working at the Hydraulic Pressed Steel Corporation in Cleveland, Ohio.
 He was paid $1000 per month for five months’ work to use “Art” as “morale in the labor-capital situation” (Beneker, Record Book of Sales, Archives of American Art).
 The workers at the Hydraulic Pressed Steel Corporation did not participate in the Great Steel Strike, organized by the American Federation of Labor, that began in September 1919 and stretched to January 1920.
 This likely was proof to Beneker about the power of Art and the Corporation’s management system.

 Beneker’s labor paintings, though, like his poster valorizing laborers’ patriotism and generosity, did not quell the seething labor unrest throughout the steel industry at war’s end.
 Indeed, these ennobling depictions of labor, like other government propaganda, stressed workers’ “essential role” in the “war for democracy.”
 Workers had come to believe that the fruits of democracy would continue after the war.
 Buoyed by this idea and the increasing number of union members outraged at the cost of living and working conditions, over 350,000 workers walked off the job and crippled the industry.
-The Great Steel Strike, involving over 350,000 workers, halted much of the nation’s steel production.
+The Great Steel Strike halted much of the nation’s steel production.

 What they received, however, was repression and a red scare targeting immigrants.
 Owners controlled the public sphere, preventing public meetings and parades and planting in newspapers stories that the strike was over in other places.
 Anti-radical propaganda, again, had swayed hearts and minds.

 Activities of the Bureau of Yards and Docks, Navy Department: World War 1917-1918.
 Washington, DC: GPO, 1921.